-The New York State Health Department is in the process of developing a Source Water Assessment Report for every surface drinking water source in the state.
-When the reports for our source is completed, we will review and provide a summary.
-If the report becomes available in 2018, a summary will be posted on our website and provided in next year's Annual Drinking Water Quality Report.
+The New York State Health Department is in the process of developing a Source Water Assessment Report for select surface drinking water sources in the state.
+If a report for our source is completed, we will review and provide a summary.
+If the report becomes available in 2019, a summary will be posted on our website and provided in next year's Annual Drinking Water Quality Report.